 Is Fluoride Varnish Safe?

-Pediatric dental varnish used by our St. Paul, Inver Grove Heights, and Richfield specialists is completely safe and used by pediatricians and dentists all over the world.
+The pediatric dental varnish used by our Inver Grove Heights and Richfield specialists is completely safe and used by pediatricians and dentists all over the world.
 A miniscule amount is used, quickly applied and brushed off after anywhere between 4-12 hours.
 It doesn’t even taste bad!
 It is a gel substance that is painted on the teeth using a small brush.
 It hardens when it comes into contact with saliva, is completely painless and only takes a few minutes to apply.